italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 The details of the revocation mechanism used by the Wallet Provider as well as the data model for maintaining the Wallet Instance references is delegated to the Wallet Provider's implementation.

-During the *Wallet Instance initialization and registration* phase the Wallet Provider may associate the Wallet Instance with a specific Holder uniquely identified within the Wallet Provider's systems as well as with metadata regarding the device the Wallet Instance is running on such as operative system version, chipset capabilities and the Wallet Solution version.
+During the *Wallet Instance initialization and registration* phase the Wallet Provider MAY associate the Wallet Instance with a specific User.
+The User SHOULD be uniquely identified as well as with metadata regarding the device the Wallet Instance is running on, the metadata MAY include data related to the operative system and general technical capabilities of the device.
-These informations can allow the Wallet Provider to selectively revoke Wallet Instances based on specific criteria.
+These information allow the User to request the Wallet revocation directly interacting with the Wallet Provider as well as enabling the Wallet Provider to revoke a specific Wallet Instance.

 The choice of which data need to be stored is left to the Wallet Provider.